riteshp1584/Fin_Data_Log_1/README.md

-**Here’s a ready-to-use `README.md` template for a repository that contains Python scripts and financial data processing workflows similar to the script you shared.
-It’s structured to highlight purpose, usage, and organization clearly.**

----

 # 📊 Fin_Data_Log Repository

 A collection of **Python scripts and datasets** designed for financial data logging, transformation, and analysis.
 Each script demonstrates practical workflows for handling structured financial data, database operations, and reporting.